 The space issue was humbling in Africa and was between different commissioners in the AUC, even though sometimes there were parallel acts in the space in the different commission at the same time.
 Since 2012, it organized a single commission to work on the space issue and the establishment of the African space workgroup to develop the African space policy and strategy.
 It took nearly 4 years and a lot of hard work to develop a continental space policy and strategy.
 I believe this is a great achievement for Africa to finally have a continental space policy and strategy that has been adopted by the head of states.
 This continental policy means a lot for Africa, it will properly coordinate the space program to serve the continent.

 This policy has goals and principles that would be implemented to meet societal challenges and improve African citizens.
 It will create one voice for Africa in space and reserve African rights in outer space peaceful use.

 The African Space Agency has been rated as one of the next big things in the global space industry – what do you think about this?

 It will be the largest achievement for Africa in Space, which will stop any duplication and redundancy in space activities.
-It will properly implement the African space policy and strategy and achieve the continental goals.
+It will properly implement the African space policy and strategy and achieve continental goals.
 It will be the official space body that will take care of the coordination and implementation of the space policy.
 This will be great achievement to stop fragmentation of the space activities in Africa.
 This will be the dialogue between Africa and other space entity cross the border.
 It will be the voice for African member states in international space arena for the benefit of African member states.
-It will promote technology and technological transfer among all African countries and transform African nations from users to space to developer of space industry.
+It will promote technology and help transfer technology among all African countries and transform African nations from users of space to developers of the space technologies.
 You cannot believe how much this will create more strength to African in education, infrastructures, industry, societal benefits.